 The Miradouro De Santa Luzia is a romantic terrace that offers sweeping views of the Tagus River and Alfama, the oldest district in Lisbon.

 Next to a small church with the same name, colorful pink and yellow Bougainvillea cover the pergola.
 Here you’ll find local artisans selling their artwork and there is a small reflecting pool that you can dip your toes in.

 There are also two mosaic panels depicting historical moments in Lisbon’s past.
-One mosaic depicts the Comercio Square before the destructive 1755 earthquake and the other shows Christian crusaders attacking the Castelo de São Jorge in 1147.
-The later speaks to how sometimes you have to make sacrifices for the greater good.
+One mosaic depicts the Comercio Square before the destructive 1755 earthquake and the other shows Christian Crusaders attacking the Castelo de São Jorge in 1147.
+The latter speaks to how sometimes you have to make sacrifices for the greater good.

 Address: Largo Portas do Sol

 Not too far from Miradouro De Santa Luzia, visit the Miradouro Das Do Sol, a hilltop terrace that offers phenomenal views of Alfama’s rooftops, churches, and the river.
 Also known as “The Gateway of the Sun”, I adored this viewpoint – Alfama’s colors looked so vibrant here.

 Grab a cup of coffee or enjoy a drink at Portas do Sol café down below.
 There are also lots of other cafés and cocktail bars nearby.